Why Trust OMD?

 Will employers respect an online master’s degree from a Nebraska school?

-As long as your degree is from a properly accredited Nebraska institution, employers will recognize it as equivalent to an on-campus degree.
-Your diploma usually won’t indicate the “online” format; it simply lists the university and degree.
+Yes.
+As long as your degree is from a properly accredited Nebraska institution, employers generally view it as equivalent to an on-campus degree.

 Do I have to pay out-of-state tuition if I live outside Nebraska?